 - Rajiv Sharma, VP of Sales and Customer Success, Hiver

 The discussion started with the panel discussing how important onboarding is in the SaaS world.
 If you had to focus on only one thing, that should be customer onboarding as that is the first thing a customer experiences after the deal is signed.
 No matter how good your product is, if you fail at onboarding, the customer is likely to churn.

 Some say that the first 90 days are a part of customer onboarding while others say that when a customer is live and starts using the product is customer onboarding.

 But according to Srihari, when a customer achieves first value, i.e., business outcome, that is customer onboarding.
 It doesn’t depend on the time spent but on delivering what has been promised.

 It is also important to do person onboarding along with customer onboarding, What this means is that you have to understand that each person is different.
 Try to understand your future champion, what their aspirations are and why did they buy the tool.

-At the end, both the company and person should be onboarded.
+In the end, both the company and person should be onboarded.

 Apoorva said that the aim of successful customer onboarding should be to get the customer up and running with minimum effort from the customer.
-The major focus should be on the time to first value.
+The major focus should be on the time to the first value.